carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfExtensionsForHeterogeneousDebugging.rst

     ``DW_OP_stack_value`` pops one stack entry that must be a value V.

-    An implicit location storage LS is created with the literal value V and a size equal to V's base type size.
+    An implicit location storage LS is created with the literal value V using the size, encoding, and enianity specified by V's base type.

     It pushes a location description L with one implicit location description SL on the stack.
 SL specifies LS with a bit offset of 0.